 “The filmmakers had great martial arts talent, but seemed more interested in gore than great action.
 It would also have been nice if there was a single female character who wasn’t either entirely helpless or naked most of the time.”
 Trista Devries, Toronto Film Scene<

 The opinions expressed by individual contributors are their own opinions and in no way constitute the opinions of moviesandmania.com as a website, or the views of the editors and/or website owner.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
 Thank you.